-The libraries of Southwest Texas Junior College provide 24/7 online access for all SWTJC and Sul Ross - RGC students and faculty.
-The SWTJC libraries have a collection of more than 35,000 titles, maintains subscriptions to approximately 35 periodicals (18 of which are digital subscriptions) and 7 newspapers, and provides online databases, most with full text articles.
-The libraries provide computers with Internet access and other software such as Microsoft Office.
-All SWTJC students have access to the entire collection through the online catalog.
-Requests for materials housed at other campuses are made online with the requested items delivered within one week.
+The libraries of Southwest Texas Junior college provide 24/7 online access for all SWTJC and Sul Ross-RGC students, staff, and faculty.
+The SWTJC libraries have a collection of more than 32,000 titles, maintain subscriptions to approximately 59 periodicals (15 print, 44 digital) and 8 newspapers.
+The library provides access to online databases, computers with internet access, a makerspace with 3D printers and musical instruments, study rooms, and a resource room.
+Inter-Library Loan (ILL) requests for materials housed at other SWTJC campuses, Sul Ross State University, and other libraries are submitted through email to bmcantu@swtjc.edu.
 A valid SmartCard (student ID card) is required to check out library materials and computers.
-The library web page address is http://swtjc.libguides.com/home.
-For reference help or other library related questions, email library@swtjc.edu or call 830-591-7367.
-Off-campus access to databases and other electronic library resources are available by entering the student ID number located on the SmartCard at the Login prompt.
+The library web page address is https://library.swtjc.edu.
+For reference help or other library questions, email library@swtjc.edu or call 830-591-7367.
+Off-campus access to databases and other digital resources are available by entering the student ID number located on the SmartCard at the login prompt.